Predictive complexity of quantum subsystems: Methods and Definitions

 \subsection{Predictive complexity}

 We define the \emph{predictive complexity} $C_A$ of $A$ to be the von Neumann entropy of the predictive state density operator defined above, $\rho'_A = \tr_{B'} \ketbra{\Psi'}{\Psi'}$,

 where $\ket{\Psi'}$ is the state formed by implementing predictive equivalence, as defined by eq.~\eqref{eq:equiv}, and normalized according to eq.~\eqref{eq:primedstate}.
 We interpret $C_A$ as the entropy of $A$ due to tracing over $A$'s environment $B$, modulo predictively equivalent states in $B$.
+One could similarly define other measures of predictive complexity from other information measures of $\rho'_A$, such as the Renyi entropy, negativity, etc..

 We conjecture that $C_A \leq S_A = -\tr \left( \rho_A \log \rho_A \right)$, i.e., that the predictive complexity is bounded above by the standard entanglement entropy, with equality if no states in $B$ are predictively equivalent.
 This is true in all cases we've examined.
 Similarly, in practice, one may only know that a certain subspace of states in $\mathcal{H}_B$ is predictively equivalent for some interval of time.
 For example, states supported outside of some horizon around $A$.
 The true set of equivalencies may be greater, and we expect this would only decrease the resulting complexity.
 In that case, one computes an upper bound on the predictive complexity.